-8.9 TPMA\CC (Command Code Attributes)
+8.9 TPMA CC

-This structure defines the attributes of a command from a context management perspective.
+The Table 39 command code attribute structure defines the attributes of a command from a context management perspective.
 The fields of the structure indicate to the TPM Resource Manager (TRM) the number of resources required by a command and how the command affects the TPM's resources.

-This structure is only used in a list returned by the TPM in response to TPM2\GetCapability(capability = TPM\CAP\COMMANDS).
+This structure is only used in a list returned by the TPM in response to TPM2\GetCapability(capability = TPM CAP COMMANDS).